Galaxy-MSM8916/proprietary_vendor_samsung/README.md

 # proprietary_vendor_samsung

-Vendor blobs for samsung msm8916 devices
+Vendor blobs for samsung galaxy ON7